How to Win More Customers With Free Shipping

 There are a lot of ways to get your products sent to your buyers for free.

 Here are some of the most popular free-shipping policies used by both local and international sellers:

 1. Free shipping for all items

-Since this encourages people to spend more, this is what the majority of businesses offer.
+Since this encourages people to spend more, this is what most businesses offer.

-If you want to use this tactic, you need to compute your average order value (AOV) and make sure the minimum purchase requirement for free shipping is above it.
+If you want to use this tactic, you need to compute your average order value (AOV) and make sure the minimum purchase requirement for free shipping is above that.

 3. Free shipping for certain products or product categories